Elena3s/InstacartGroceryBasketAnalysis/README.md

 ## DATA

-The datasets on the followng were used:
+The datasets are available on the following:

 - orders
 - products